New Edition!

 Here are a number of semantic pitfalls to avoid when posting a job.

-Don’t Use |
+Don't Use Use

+Requiring a high school or college degree may be discriminatory in some job categories.
+You can avoid problems by stating that an applicant must have “a degree or equivalent experience.”
 The best way to write an ad that meets legal requirements is to keep it short and sweet.
 Stick to the skills needed and the basic responsibilities the job entails.
 Some examples:

 Help wanted ads placed by federal contractors must state that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.
 Ads often express this with the phrase “An Equal Opportunity Employer” or “EOE.”

-Some employers who are not federal contractors also use this phrase in their ads; it’s a good shorthand way to let potential employees know that you’ll give them a fair shake, which can help you attract a more diverse group of applicants.
+Some employers that are not federal contractors also use this phrase in their ads; it’s a good shorthand way to let potential employees know that you’ll give them a fair shake, which can help you attract a more diverse group of applicants.

 Job Applications